melvinvarkey/bigipsecurity/README.md

 ## Getting an A-grade on Qualys SSL Labs

 It is necessary to configure the following settings in BIG-IP's client SSL profile
-* Enable TLS_FALLBACK-SCSV extension
+* TLS_FALLBACK_SCSV extension
-* Enable HSTS
+* HTTP Strict Transport Security
-* Prioritize PFS ciphers
+* PFS ciphers

+### Enabling TLS Fallback SCSV extension
+All modern and updated BIG-IP systems support this extension by default.

 ### Enabling Strict Transport Security
 There are several ways for implementing HSTS on BigIP: HTTP profile and iRules.